-For some, the transition to Windows 8 from Windows 7 is not quite needed and many regard the latest OS from Microsoft as something that’s not that great.
-Why is that happening?
-One of the biggest reasons is that users can’t easily adapt to the new user interface and they simply don’t want to “learn” new things.
-Definitely, users shouldn’t cringe when using your OS, but from my point of view, it’s their own responsibility to aprehend how to use Windows 8.
+For some, the transition to Windows 8 from Windows 7 is not quite needed, with many regarding the latest OS from Microsoft as just not that great.
+Why?
+One of the biggest reasons is that users can’t easily adapt to the new user interface and simply don’t want to learn new things.
+While users shouldn’t cringe when using an OS, it’s their responsibility to comprehend how to use Windows 8 and Windows 10.

-But, then again, when you want a product to be successful, then you have to make sure the user is ready and apt for it.
-So, perhaps that was the reason why Microsoft decided to release a tutorial guide for those that want to be experienced Windows 8 users.
+Then again, when a company wants a product to be successful, it’s their job to make sure users are ready for it, which is probably why Microsoft decided to release a tutorial guide for those that want to be experienced Windows 8 users.
 We’ve recently discovered another tutorial, featured in the Barnes & Noble Nook application for Windows 8 review, called Windows 8 Plain & Simple.

 - Windows 8 Accessibility

 - Ease of Access